Victoria government logo

 Any personal details that you give us are private and confidential and will not be shared with other parties.

-If we determine that a licensed premise is not meeting their obligations a graduated enforcement response may be implemented.
+If we determine that a licensed premise is not meeting their obligations a graduated enforcement response may be used.
 For example, for a first complaint, LCV may seek voluntary compliance from licensees.
-If the issue continues, LCV can issue warnings, penalties, and potentially seek a change to license conditions.
+If the issue continues, LCV can issue warnings, penalty infringement notices, and seek changes to license conditions.

-When we investigate a noise complaint we also might take into account:
+When we investigate a noise complaint, we might also consider:

 • previous complaints, investigations and outcomes

-• the nature of the area where the licensed premise is located, for example, entertainment areas have higher noise and amenity allowances
+• where the licensed premise is located (for example, entertainment areas have higher noise and amenity allowances)

 • length of time a venue has operated compared to surrounding residences.